 I am on prescribed medications for a chronic medical condition.
 Should I stop them all before I get pregnant or as soon as I have a positive pregnancy test?

-s, though the treatment of any specific medical condition needs to be managed individually.
+Many women with chronic medical conditions can have healthy babies, although the treatment needs to be discussed with your physician on an individual basis.
 High-risk pregnancy specialists work closely with a patient's general obstetrician to provide coordinated care for women with preexisting medical conditions to maximize the outcomes for them and their babies.
 As a rule, women who are chronically maintained on a medication for their health should never abruptly stop that medication before consulting with their physicians.

 Very few medications have been associated with an increased risk of birth defects, even when used in the first trimester of pregnancy.
 This is a very common and understandable concern of women and their doctors that often leads to needed medications being stopped unnecessarily.
 In general, women being treated for high blood pressure, depression or chronic infections can be safely treated throughout their pregnancies.
 To be certain, however, women who know that they have preexisting medical conditions should speak with their physicians before conceiving.